umbraco/UmbracoDocs/Reference/Config/index.md

 ### NuCache

-We have moved away from the traditional large XML files (`umbraco.config` file) and instead using a key value store (`NuCache.Content`) for caching.
+We have moved away from the traditional large XML file (`umbraco.config` file) and instead using a key value store (`NuCache.Content`) for caching.
 Content is now stored in a binary cache called NuCache.
 You can find the file at `/App_Data/TEMP/NuCache/NuCache.Content.db`.